 Bear in mind that many Operating Systems and programs bought from a high street store still come on a DVD, although Windows 10 now comes on a USB flash drive.

 Regular builders know that new motherboards and other components come boxed with their drivers supplied on a DVD.
-They also know that it’s usually sensible to ignore the DVD’s contents and get the latest and newest versions of software straight from the manufacturer’s website.
+They also know that it’s usually sensible to ignore the DVD’s contents and get the latest and newest software versions straight from the manufacturer’s website.

 An Operating System like Windows can supply the minimum driver requirements to get our PCs up and running, but not everything is guaranteed to be provided by the OS.

-If you’re building your first and only PC, and Windows doesn’t have your motherboard’s ethernet (internet connection) driver, you might have trouble connecting online – if you don’t have a DVD player to access and install that internet driver.
+Suppose you’re building your first and only PC, and Windows doesn’t have your motherboard’s ethernet (internet connection) driver.
+In that case, you might have trouble connecting online – if you don’t have a DVD player to access and install that internet driver.

 (Drivers are like instructions or code that helps to synchronize hardware with software or software with software.)